How to Use Our Collections

 The museum’s collection includes more than 45,000 objects.
 Less than 5% of the collection is on public display at any given time, with the remainder in study-storage areas.
 Pre-arranged access to the collection in storage is provided through the museum’s works-on-paper study room and visits to its three study-storage areas.
 Classes and individual appointments are welcome.
 Contact the appropriate curator to inquire about objects in storage.
 Please give the museum a minimum of one week's notice to schedule your visit.

 Starting December 24, 2016, the Eskenazi Museum of Art's Viewing Room will close to the public.
-At this time the collection will begin to be relocated in preparation of a full renovation of the art museum, and we will be unable to fulfill requests for private viewings of works from our collection.
-We understand and apologize for any incovenience this closure may cause you.
+At this time the works-on-paper collection will begin to be relocated in preparation of a full renovation of the art museum, and we will be unable to fulfill requests for private viewings of works from our collection.
+The rest of the museum will remain open through May 14, 2017 and we encourage you to visit.
+We understand and apologize for any incovenience the closure of our viewing room may cause you.
 The museum renovation will provide us with new and expanded facilities, including renovated galleries and better viewing rooms for art from every area of the collection.
 During the renovation period, digital images from the collection can still be requested through our Registrar's office.
 Please see the "Obtaining Images" tab below.
 Thank you for your interest in our collection and we look forward to welcoming you into our new facilities once they are completed.

 Works-on-Paper Viewing Room